 5101.
 Colloquium in the Teaching of Psychology (1).
 An overview of teaching methods as applied to the teaching of Psychology in the college classroom.
 Graded pass-fail.

 5105.
 Supervision and Consultation Seminar (1).
-Prerequisites: At least 10 hours of PSY 5002 or consent of the instructor.
+Prerequisites: At least 10 hours of PSY 5002 or instructor consent.
 Provides an overview of theory and research relevant to clinical supervision and consultation.

 5205.
 Supervision Practicum (2).
 Prerequisite or corequisite: PSY 5105.
 Introduction to the process of clinical supervision and practice of the skills used in supervision.
 Provides an opportunity to supervise beginning-level therapists.